Margaret Rarru Garrawurra: Career

 Rarru is a leading artist within Milingimbi Art and Culture and is widely respected in her community.
-She is particularly known for her woven bathi (baskets), including the 'Madonna Bra' series and Mindirr Mol, black conical forms emphasizing minimalist design.
+She is particularly known for her woven bathi (baskets), including the "Madonna Bra" series and Mindirr Mol, (Note: Mindirr is a dillybag.) black conical forms emphasising minimalist design.
 Her works incorporate functionality, as well as ceremonial significance, using design motifs such as ceremonial body painting patterns and referencing the journey of the ancestral Djaŋ'kawu Sisters.

 Rarru is credited with developing and refining the method for producing black dye (mol) from local plants, a technique that has become a hallmark of Yolŋu weaving.
 Among Yolŋu weavers, she is acknowledged as the rightful owner of this black dye, and its exclusive use is reserved for her and those she personally authorizes.

 Awards

 In 2023, Rarru won the main prize at the Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAAs), receiving $100,000 for her large woven work Dhomala (Pandanus Sail).
 This piece reflects the historical connection between Yolŋu people and the Macassan traders.
 Rarru was inspired by memories of her father making a similar sail, a skill passed down from her great-grandfather, who had learned it from the Macassans.
 The work took approximately eight months to complete and involved harvesting pandanus leaves, dyeing them with natural bush dyes, and then weaving them into a sail form.